DV

 Quick verdict

-They track different benchmarks: VGT is linked to Basket (Vanguard Information Technology ETF holdings) while VUG tracks CRSP US Large Cap Growth Index, which means their performance drivers differ.
+They track different benchmarks: VGT is linked to a basket of Vanguard Information Technology ETF holdings while VUG tracks Morningstar US Large Cap Growth Index, which means their performance drivers differ.

 Deep dive